nerock/invoicebidder/README.md

 Publish invoices and bid on them

 ## Try it
-Hosted in my droplet at `ib.manueladalid.dev` route (careful please cheapest DO tier)
+Hosted in my [droplet](ib.manueladalid.dev/swagger/index.html) route (careful please cheapest DO tier)

 ## Design choices
 Although unnecessary for the scope the application is designed as a modular monolith,